hughperkins/pytorch/README.md

 end
 ```

-Example of python script that calls this.
+Python script that calls this.
 Assume the lua class is stored in file "torch_model.lua"
 ```
 import PyTorch
 import PyTorchHelpers